What Is a Credit Card Sign-up Bonus and How Does It Work?

 Consider, too, that carrying a high credit card balance can have a negative impact on your credit score.
 Ideally, you should keep your credit card utilization ratio — calculated by dividing your total credit card balance by your total loan limit — below 30%.
 If you can, aim to keep your ratio at 10% to give you the best shot at maintaining a high credit score.

-You’ll also want to be sure that if you pick up a rewards card, you’ll still be able to make on-time payments on all of your other obligations, as this is another crucial component of a healthy credit score.
+You’ll also want to be sure that if you get a rewards card, you’ll still be able to make on-time payments on all of your other bills, as this is another crucial component of a healthy credit score.

 Redeeming Your Bonus Reward Points